50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Recommended

-Twenty 🇫🇷 is the open-source CRM that's turning heads.
-French-founded by ex-Airbnb engineers, backed by Y Combinator, 20,000+ GitHub stars.
-It's what Salesforce would look like if it were built in 2024 with modern UX and full data sovereignty.
-Self-hosted for free, cloud hosting at $18/month flat (no per-user fees).
-That alone makes it worth evaluating.
+Twenty 🇫🇷 is the open-source CRM turning heads right now.
+French-founded by ex-Airbnb engineers, backed by Y Combinator, more than 40,000 GitHub stars.
+Picture Salesforce rebuilt in 2024 with a modern interface and full data sovereignty baked in.
+Self-hosted it's free, cloud is from $9 per user a month.
+That price alone is reason enough to try it.

-SuperOffice 🇳🇴 is the established option.
-Norwegian-built since 1990, 12,000+ European companies, backed by a EUR 266M fund from Danish firm Axcel specifically for European growth.
-On-premise option available.
-Efficy 🇧🇪 is the Belgian CRM with 13,500 customers and 330,000 users across 8 European countries.
+SuperOffice 🇳🇴 is the established hand.
+Norwegian-built since 1990, more than 12,000 European companies on it, and a EUR 266M fund from Danish firm Axcel behind its European push.
+On-premise is on the table.
+Efficy 🇧🇪 is the Belgian CRM with 13,500 customers and 330,000 users spread across 8 European countries.

 For lighter ERP needs, Dolibarr 🇫🇷 is a French open-source ERP/CRM that's free to self-host.
-Extremely popular with freelancers and micro-businesses.
-The French government has distributed it to new businesses.
+Freelancers and micro-businesses love it, and the French government has handed it out to new businesses.

 Invoicing and accounting

-Germany dominates this space.
-Lexware Office 🇩🇪 (formerly lexoffice) leads with 350,000+ customers, TUV Rheinland certification, and German data center hosting.
-From EUR 7.90/month. sevDesk 🇩🇪 serves freelancers and startups from EUR 11.90/month.
-Both are fully compliant with German GoBD bookkeeping standards and the upcoming ZUGFeRD/XRechnung e-invoicing mandates.
+Germany owns this space.
+Lexware Office 🇩🇪, which you'll still see written as lexoffice, leads with more than 350,000 customers, TUV Rheinland certification, and German data center hosting, from EUR 7.90 a month. sevDesk 🇩🇪 looks after freelancers and startups from EUR 11.90 a month.
+Both keep you in line with German GoBD bookkeeping standards and the ZUGFeRD/XRechnung e-invoicing mandates coming down the pipe.

 Customer support and incident management

-Crisp 🇫🇷 stands out for one reason: it's 100% bootstrapped.
-Zero venture capital, zero investors, zero pressure to monetize your data.
-10,000+ companies use it.
-All data hosted in the EU (messaging in Netherlands, plugin data in Germany).
-Pricing is per workspace, not per agent: EUR 95/month for 10 seats.
-That's a fraction of what Intercom charges.
+Crisp 🇫🇷 stands out for one reason above the rest: it's bootstrapped, all the way.
+No venture capital, no investors, no quiet pressure to make money off your data.
+More than 10,000 companies use it, with all data held in the EU, messaging in the Netherlands and plugin data in Germany.
+And the pricing is per workspace, not per agent: EUR 95 a month for 10 seats.
+That's a sliver of what Intercom asks.

-Zammad 🇩🇪 is the open-source helpdesk built by the creator of OTRS.
+Zammad 🇩🇪 is the open-source helpdesk from the person who built OTRS.
 German data centers, self-hostable under AGPLv3.
-Version 7.0 supports local LLMs (via Ollama) for GDPR-compliant AI assistance.
-That means you can get AI features in your helpdesk without sending customer data to OpenAI.
-Hosted from EUR 7/agent/month, self-hosted from EUR 2,999/year.
+Version 7.0 runs local LLMs through Ollama, so you get AI help in your helpdesk without shipping customer data off to OpenAI.
+Hosted it's from EUR 7 per agent a month, self-hosted from EUR 2,999 a year.

-ilert 🇩🇪 replaces PagerDuty for incident management.
-German-built, ISO 27001 certified, bootstrapped with just five employees.
-Clients include IKEA, Lufthansa Systems, and Adesso.
-Free for up to 5 users, professional at $24/user/month.
-Especially relevant now that Atlassian is sunsetting Opsgenie with no EU data residency in its replacement.
+ilert 🇩🇪 takes over from PagerDuty for incident management.
+German-built, ISO 27001 certified, bootstrapped, around 20 people.
+The client list runs to IKEA, Lufthansa Systems, and Adesso.
+Free for up to 5 users, professional at $24 per user a month.
+It matters more now that Atlassian is winding down Opsgenie and its replacement offers no EU data residency.

-LiveChat 🇵🇱 is the rare European SaaS company that's publicly traded, profitable, and completely self-funded.
-Built in Wroclaw, listed on the Warsaw Stock Exchange, $90M in revenue, 35,000+ businesses.
-Their suite includes LiveChat, ChatBot, HelpDesk, and KnowledgeBase.
-Starter at $20/agent/month.
-A genuine European alternative to Intercom and Zendesk without VC pressure to monetize your data.
+LiveChat 🇵🇱 is that rare European SaaS company: publicly traded, profitable, and entirely self-funded.
+Built in Wroclaw, listed on the Warsaw Stock Exchange, $90M in revenue, more than 35,000 businesses on it.
+The suite covers LiveChat, ChatBot, HelpDesk, and KnowledgeBase, with the Starter tier at $20 per agent a month.
+It's a real alternative to Intercom and Zendesk, and nobody's leaning on it to monetize your data.

 Developer tools and monitoring